-An extensively illustrated and detailed biographical dictionary, providing an invaluable source of information for all those interested in the history of British art and the emergence of female artists.
+An extensively illustrated and detailed biographical dictionary, providing an invaluable source of information on the contribution of female British artists.

 Trade Information: LPODREF